-I am often asked by the families of the children in our community and childcare music classes how they can foster their children’s growing love for and skills in music.
+I am often asked by the families of the children in our community and early education and childcare music classes how they can foster their children’s growing love for and skills in music.
 Here are three simple ways that this can be done:

 1. Sing to and with your child often.